 Party Norway

 Title By-catch in pelagic fisheries as a population-regulating factor in wild

 salmon stocks

 Coordinating Scientist Jens Christian Holst

 jens.christian.holst@imr.no

 Summary of objectives Concentrated migration paths of post-smolt Atlantic salmon of Norwegian and southern European origin have been described in the North-East Atlantic during the last 10 years.
 The post-smolts typically migrate northwards in the major slope currents outside the continental shelf in May-June with dispersal over large areas in the Norwegian Sea in July-August.
 One of the major migration paths described overlaps in time and geography with a pelagic trawl fishery for mackerel harvesting, in total, 50,000 tonnes a year during a short period of the summer.
-Based on preliminary observations made by the Institute of Marine Research (IMR) research vessels, there is good reason to believe that significant
+Based on preliminary observations made by the Institute of Marine Research (IMR) research vessels, there is good reason to believe that significant numbers of post-smolt salmon are caught in this fishery.

-In the problem vessels, there is good reason to believe that significant numbers of post-smolt salmon are caught in this fishery.Estimate the extent of such by-catch and, through cooperation with Russian scientists, develop management advice which could reduce by-catch of salmon while, at the same time, maintaining the catch rates in the mackerel fishery.
+Year removed from Estimate the extent of such by-catch and, through cooperation with Russian scientists, develop management advice which could reduce by-catch of salmon while, at the same time, maintaining the catch rates in the mackerel fishery.
+2006

-Year removed from 2006

 inventory/completed

 Summary of Findings

 No summary provided.